 Deliverable: An accepted proposal containing the specification (scope, functionality) and pricing

 Stage 5: Finalize Transaction

-Activities: Finalizing the transaction is the negotiating phase that comes after the prospect has accepted the solution and proposal and contract terms and conditions still need to be finalized.
+Activities: Finalizing the transaction is the negotiating phase after the prospect has accepted the solution and proposal, and contract terms and conditions still need to be finalized.